 • Non-Profit Organizations (NPOs) and Non-Governmental Organizations (NGOs)

-• Research Institutions, Universities, Grant-Makers
+• Research Institutions, Universities

 • Developers and City Planners